budimanlai/go-core/docs/ARCHITECTURE.md

 **Status:** Accepted

 **Context:**
-Perlu abstraction untuk data access agar business logic tidak terikat dengan database implementation.
+Need abstraction for data access so business logic is not tied to database implementation.

 **Decision:**
-Menggunakan Repository Pattern dengan interface di domain layer dan implementation di infrastructure layer.
+Use Repository Pattern with interfaces in domain layer and implementations in infrastructure layer.

 **Consequences:**
-- ✅ Testability - mock repositories untuk testing
+- ✅ Testability - mock repositories for testing
-- ✅ Flexibility - ganti DB tanpa ubah business logic
+- ✅ Flexibility - change DB without changing business logic
 - ✅ Single Responsibility - clear separation
 - ⚠️ Additional abstraction layer